Negotiation Strategies May 29, 2025

 FAQs About Splitting the Difference

-What does split the difference mean?
+What does split the difference mean in negotiation?

-What does never split the difference mean?
+What does 'never split the difference' mean?

-Why should you never split the difference?
+Why should you avoid splitting the difference?

 How do experienced negotiators avoid splitting the difference?